Wift2/WIFT-web-app/README.md

 1. **New Pages**: Create components in `src/pages/` and add routes to `DashboardLayoutDemo.tsx`
 2. **Navigation**: Update `NAVIGATION` array in `DashboardLayout.tsx`
 3. **Authentication**: Use `useAuth()` hook for user state and actions
-4. **Styling**: Follow Material-UI patterns with sx props and theme usage
+4. **Theming**: Use WIFT theme context for consistent brand design
+5. **Theme Expansion**: Add new themes in `src/themes/` and register in the theme system when needed

 ## Production Deployment